-This division also makes powder finishing products that coat powder finishing on metals.
-These products are sold under the Gema® trademark.
+This division also makes powder finishing products and systems that coat powder finishing on metals.
+These products are sold under the Gema® and SAT® trademarks.
 Gema powder systems coat window frames, metallic furniture, automotive components and sheet metal.
 Primary end users of our powder finishing products include manufacturers in the construction, home appliance, automotive component and custom coater industries.
 We strive to provide innovative solutions in powder coating for end users in emerging and developed markets.